Automobile Radiator Explained!

 The coolant in the radiator is always under pressure, which helps to keep the coolant much hotter without boiling.
 This allows the system to be much more efficient.
 The function of the pressure cap is to bleed off the hot coolant since it rises at some point.
 The hot coolant could cause damage to the coolant parts if the pressurized cap not functioning well.

-The outlet and the inlet portion of the radiator are where the flows in and out of the radiator.
-It’s located in the radiator head which is made of metal or plastic.
+The outlet and the inlet portion of the radiator are where the air flows in and out of the radiator.
+It’s located in the radiator head, which is made of metal or plastic.
 From the engine, hot coolant flows through the inlet portion to the radiator and from the outer portion to the engine.
 The hose is used to make the connections.

 Cooler:

 Some cars use the same cooler as the engine transmission cooler.
 In the transmission system, the fluid passes through a steel pipe to ensure coolant circulation.
 This coolant is also cooled within the radiator because heat is also generated through an automatic transmission.
-Although some engines are designed with separate radiators for the transmission.

 Types of Radiator